oroinc/documentation/book/data_api.rst

 ---

 The HTTP GET method is used to **read** (or retrieve) a representation of a resource.
-In the “success” (or non-error) path, GET returns a representation in JSON and an HTTP response code of 200 (OK).
+In the “success” (or non-error) path, GET returns a representation in JSON and an HTTP response status code of 200 (OK).
 In an error case, it most often returns a 404 (NOT FOUND) or 400 (BAD REQUEST).

 .. hint::